All Products

 image

-High-risk SQL statements are SQL statements that may cause damage to system performance, security, and data.
+High-risk SQL refers to SQL statements that may cause damage to system performance, security, and data.

-The following table describes the types of high-risk SQL statements that can be identified.
+The following table describes the types of high-risk SQL that can be identified.

 Operation